kreier/T200/README.md

 * Install the software [Arduino Bluetooth Controller](https://play.google.com/store/apps/details?id=com.satech.arduinocontroller) to your Android phone
 * Connect to the bluetooth module of the robot
 * Configure the keys of the remote the following:
-  - "U" for up
-  - "D" for down
-  - "L" for left
-  - "R" for right

 ## Software

 ### T200 basic

 Here the robot just blinks with the LED, attached to pin 2, and drives the motors forward and backward.
 The motor controller is connected to pins 16, 17, 18 and 19.